THE BIG PICTURE ON SERVICE STRATEGY

 As a business model matures, strategic companies try to create sources of sustainable competitive advantage.
 There are eight sources of sustainable competitive advantage, including brand loyalty, proprietary information, innovation, scale, network effect, intellectual property, locked-up supply, and location.
 Uber is trying to tap into pretty much all eight sources, as described below.

-- Proprietary Information – largest database of routes, pricing sensitivity, customer density and demand, etc.
+- Proprietary Information - largest database of routes, pricing sensitivity, customer density, demand, etc.

 - Scale - largest ride-sharing company attracts more drivers and customers

-- Network Effect – more drivers and customers translates quicker and more efficient pick-up and rides
+- Network Effect - more drivers and customers translate into quicker and more efficient pick-up and rides

 - Location - worldwide expansion to drive market share in the largest 1000 global cities